$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Introduction

 \subsubsection{Cohomology jump loci and orbifold maps}

-We first recall the definition of cohomology jump loci.
 Let $X$ be a smooth complex quasi-projective variety with $\pi_1(X)=G$ and $\K$ be an algebraically closed field.
 The group of $\K$-valued characters, $ \homo(G,\K^*)$, is a commutative affine algebraic group.
-Each character $\rho \in \homo(G,\K^*)$ defines a rank one local system on $X$, denoted by $L_{\rho}$. \bd The cohomology jump loci of $X$ are defined as
+Each character $\rho \in \homo(G,\K^*)$ defines a rank one $\K$-local system on $X$, denoted by $L_{\rho}$. \bd The cohomology jump loci of $X$ are defined as

 When $k=1$, we simply write $\sV^i(X,\K)$. \ed